San Jose Civic: Montgomery Theater

 The "Montgomery Theater" is attached to the east side of the building.
-Seating 486, it is the primary home of the CMT San Jose.
+Seating 486, it is the primary home of CMT San Jose.

 Notable events

 Many of the most popular entertainers and public figures have appeared at the venue creating memorable historic events since its opening in 1936.
 Barbra Streisand appeared there during her first concert tour in 1963.
 Bob Dylan and the Hawks played a famous show there on December 12, 1965, and Allen Ginsberg made a tape of it now held by the Stanford University Libraries.
 Earlier that year the Rolling Stones played a concert there that was attended by Ken Kesey and his Merry Pranksters who electrified a party afterward reportedly attended by Stones members.
 Richard Nixon made national headlines during an anti-war demonstration at the San Jose Civic.

 It has presented major sporting events including boxing matches with champions such as Jack Dempsey and Joe Louis.
 The Civic hosted the final day of the GENESIS 3 Super Smash Bros. tournament in January 2016.
 It was the venue for the trampoline events of the inaugural World Games I in 1981.